-Join us for the 2022 Jammal International Lecture with Harry Dimitriou, Bartlett Professor of Planning Studies at University College London.
-He will discuss the need for the development of enhanced and adaptive strategic decision-making frameworks for mega infrastructure investment.
+Harry Dimitriou, Bartlett Professor of Planning Studies at the University College London discusses the need for the development of enhanced and adaptive strategic decision-making frameworks for mega infrastructure investment.
 Dimitriou is also director of the OMEGA Centre for Mega Infrastructure and Development, based at University College London.

 Drawing from his 2019 article “Mega infrastructure projects as agents of change: new perspectives on ‘the global infrastructure gap'", co-authored with Prof. Brian Field, Dimitriou contends that contagious narratives about ‘the global infrastructure-gap’, and related estimates of more geographically-specific ‘infrastructure deficits’ are in danger of effectuating inapt outcomes if set against the critical challenges of the 21st century and failing efforts to meet global and local goals of sustainable development.

 As new knowledge and evidence emerges about the advances made and damage incurred by past mega infrastructure investments, and as prospects offered by new technological horizons evolve, systematic scrutiny of previous practice is needed to ascertain what has been done well and what has not, and decide what should be done differently to deliver more sustainable outcomes.
 Research and development of this kind can significantly benefit from new scientific findings and technological innovations fast being brought into the public domain, informing more resilient investment approaches.

 The Jammal International fellow and lecture program is named in honor of Ibrahim Jammal, who founded the Department of Planning and served on its faculty for more than 30 years.
 He is widely regarded as a major force behind the study of globalization within the field of planning.
 The School of Architecture and Planning celebrates this legacy each year with the Jammal Lecture.